GUYANA & SURINAME BIRDING TOUR: DETAILED ITINERARY

 Closer to Georgetown, we will visit some mudflats where we are likely to find a range of waterbirds, including the spectacular Scarlet Ibis, Brown Pelican, Magnificent Frigatebird and Black Skimmer.
 With luck we will also see Clapper Rail on the rising tide.

-Our tour ends this evening at Georgetown.
+The Guyana section of our Guyana & Suriname birding tour ends this evening at Georgetown.

 Suriname: Day 1 Our tour begins this evening with a flight from Georgetown to Paramaribo airport at Zanderij in Suriname, where we will spend the night.

 Suriname: Day 2 This morning we will pay a short visit to the savanna habitat not far from the Zanderij International Airport.
-The grassy white sand plains, dotted with contorted dwarf trees and bushes, and the adjacent forest edge harbour an interesting avifauna.
+The grassy white-sand plains, dotted with contorted dwarf trees and bushes, and the adjacent forest edge harbour an interesting avifauna.
 Exploration should produce the stunning Ruby-topaz Hummingbird, Green-tailed Goldenthroat, Northern Slaty-Antshrike, Saffron-crested Tyrant-Manakin and Black Manakin.
 Groves of distinctive Mauritia palms often hold the subdued Sulphury Flycatcher.
 Other species we are likely to encounter in this part of Suriname include Plain-crested Elaenia, Black-faced and Red-shouldered Tanagers, Grassland Sparrow and Eastern Meadowlark.

 We will also explore a stretch of riparian woodland where we hope to connect with Ringed Woodpecker, Red-rumped Cacique and White-vented and the localized Finsch’s Euphonias.
 If we are lucky will encounter the rare Glossy-backed Becard.